 Terrestrial ecosystems reabsorb about one-quarter of anthropogenic CO2 emission (Ciais et al., 2019) and are primarily responsible for the recent temporal fluctuations of the measured atmospheric CO2 growth rate (Randerson, 2013; Le Quéré et al., 2018).
-HoweverIn addition, evidence based on eddy-flux measurements (Baldocchi, Chu, & Reichstein et al., 2018; Rödenbeck, Zaehle, Keeling, & Heimann, et al., 2018), aircraft atmospheric budgets (Peylin et al., 2013), and process-based model simulations (Poulter et al., 2014; Ahlstrom et al., 2015) has shown a large spatial variability in net ecosystem productivity (NEP) on the land.
-The elusive variation of terrestrial NEP over space refers to both of the substantial dramatic varying mean annual NEP and the divergent inter-annual variability (IAV) in NEP (i.e., IAV{NEP}; usually quantified as the standard deviation of annual NEP) across space (Baldocchi, Chu, & Reichstein et al., 2018; Marcolla, Rödenbeck, & Cescatti et al., 2017).
-The mean annual NEP is related to the strength of carbon sink exchange of a specific ecosystem (Randerson, Chapin III, Harden, Neff, & Harmon et al., 2002; Luo, & and Weng, 2011; Jung et al., 2017), while IAV{NEP} characterizes the stability of such carbon sink exchange (Musavi et al., 2017).
-Thus, whether and how NEP and IAV{NEP} change asynchronously over the space is important for predicting the future locations of carbon sinks on the land (Yu et al., 2014; Niu et al., 2017).
+In addition, evidence based on eddy-flux measurements (Baldocchi et al., 2018; Rödenbeck et al., 2018), aircraft atmospheric budgets (Peylin et al., 2013), and process-based model simulations (Poulter et al., 2014; Ahlstrom et al., 2015) has shown a large spatial variability in net ecosystem productivity (NEP) on the land.
+The elusive variation of terrestrial NEP over space refers to both of the substantial varying mean annual NEP and the divergent inter-annual variability (IAV) in NEP (i.e., IAV{NEP}; usually quantified as the standard deviation of annual NEP) across space (Baldocchi et al., 2018; Marcolla et al., 2017).
+The mean annual NEP is related to the strength of carbon exchange of a specific ecosystem (Randerson et al., 2002; Luo and Weng, 2011; Jung et al., 2017), while IAV{NEP} characterizes the stability of such carbon exchange (Musavi et al., 2017).
+Thus, whether and how NEP and IAV{NEP} change over the space is important for predicting the future locations of carbon sinks on the land (Yu et al., 2014; Niu et al., 2017).

 Large spatial difference in terrestrial NEP has been reported from eddy-flux measurements, model outputs and atmospheric inversion products.
 In addition, the global average IAV of NEP was large relative to global annual mean NEP (Baldocchi et al., 2018).
 More importantly, the spatial variations of NEP and IAV{NEP} were typically underestimated by the compiled global product and the process-based global models (Jung et al., 2020; Fu et al., 2019).
 These discrepancies further revealed the necessary to identify local indicators for the spatially varying NEP and IAV{NEP}, separately.
 The NEP in terrestrial ecosystems is determined by two components, including vegetation photosynthesis and ecosystem respiration (Reichstein et al., 2005).
-Because there is a strong covariance between photosynthesis and respiration are strongly correlated over space (Baldocchi, Sturtevant, & Contributors et al., 2015; Biederman et al., 2016), their relative difference could determine the spatial variation of NEP.
-Many previous analyses have attributed the IAV{NEP} at the site level to the different sensitivities of ecosystem photosynthesis and respiration to environmental fluctuations among years drivers (Gilmanov et al., 2005; Reichstein et al., 2005) ; and biotic controls (Gilmanov et al., 2005; Reichstein et al., 2005; (Besnard et al., 2018; Musavi et al., 2017).
-For example, some studies have reported that IAV{NEP} is more associated with variations in photosynthesis than carbon release (Ahlstrom et al., 2015; Novick, Oishi, Ward, Siqueira, Juang, & Stoy et al., 2015; Li et al., 2017), whereas others have indicated that respiration is more sensitive to anomalous climate variability (Valentini et al., 2000; von Buttlar et al., 2017).
-Alternatively, the annual NEP of a given ecosystem can be defined numerically as the balance between the CO2 uptake and release processes (Gray et al., 2014), which are more direct components for NEP (Fu et al., 2019).
+Because photosynthesis and respiration are strongly correlated over space (Baldocchi et al., 2015; Biederman et al., 2016), their relative difference could determine the spatial variation of NEP.
+Many previous analyses have attributed the IAV{NEP} at the site level to the different sensitivities of ecosystem photosynthesis and respiration to environmental drivers (Gilmanov et al., 2005; Reichstein et al., 2005) and biotic controls (Besnard et al., 2018; Musavi et al., 2017).
+For example, some studies have reported that IAV{NEP} is more associated with variations in photosynthesis than carbon release (Ahlstrom et al., 2015; Novick et al., 2015; Li et al., 2017), whereas others have indicated that respiration is more sensitive to anomalous climate variability (Valentini et al., 2000; von Buttlar et al., 2017).
 However, despite the previous efforts in a predictive understanding of the land-atmospheric C exchanges, the multi-model spread has not reduced over time (Arora et al., 2019).
 Therefore, it is imperative to explore the potential indicators for the spatially varying NEP, which could help attribute the spatial variation of NEP and IAV{NEP} into different processes and provide valuable constraints for the global C cycle.
 Alternatively, the annual NEP of a given ecosystem can be also directly decomposed into CO2 uptake flux and CO2 release flux (Gray et al., 2014), which are more direct components for NEP (Fu et al., 2019).
 Many studies have reported that the vegetation CO2 uptake during the growing season and the non-growing season soil respiration are tightly correlated (Luo et al., 2014; Zhao et al., 2016).
-It is still unclear how the whether ecosystem CO2 uptake and release fluxes would could be integrated into control some simple indicators for the spatially varying NEP and IAV{NEP} in terrestrial ecosystems.
+It is still unclear how the ecosystem CO2 uptake and release fluxes would control the spatially varying NEP.